Florian-Thake/TeaScript-Cpp-Library/README.md

 root.1          // "peter@mail.com" (access by index still possible)
 root.birth      // (1980, 10, 27)
 root.birth.day  // 27
+// alternatives:
+root[0]         // "Peter"   (of course the Number could be a variable here) root["name"]    // "Peter"   (of course the string could be a variable here) root."name"     // "Peter"
+// access way can be changed for each level, e.g.: root["birth"].0 // 1980   (or root[2]."year", ... )

+// There are more features and possibilities available for Tuples / Named Tuples
+// which can be found in the various release blog posts (especially version 0.10.0 / 0.11.0) and documentation pages.

 // === Lambdas and higher order functions: